jngkwiktung/SEC-Practical-Assignment/README.md

 # SEC-Practical-Assignment
 Practical Assignment code for the SEC Project.
 This has been implemented and done by Jeremy Ng Kwik Tung, Steven Harja, Wilbert Ongosari and Aman Khan.
-The application is a simple shopping website written using PHP, HTML and CSS.
+The application is a simple shopping website written using PHP, JavaScript, HTML and CSS.

 * Test Account Login Details: Username = test; Password = test